 Watermelon Peperomia plants are great!
 They aren’t super difficult to care for and are completely safe for pets and children.
-And on top of that, Watermelon Peperomia plants are really easy to propagate.
-We have written this guide to help you figure out all the different ways you can propagate your Watermelon Peperomia, with step by step guides, a list of tools you will need and all of our top tips to help you along the way.
+And on top of that, they are really easy to propagate.
+We have written this guide to help you figure out all the different ways you can propagate your Peperomia plant, with step by step guides, a list of tools you will need and all of our top tips to help you along the way.

 Why propagate a Watermelon Peperomia?

-There are several reasons why you might choose to propagate your Watermelon Peperomia.
-Firstly, simply getting new plants for free; propagation is a great way to make gifts for friends and family without having to buy new plants!
+There are several reasons why you might choose to grow more Watermelon Peperomia plants.
+Firstly, simply getting new plants for free; it’s a great way to make gifts for friends and family without having to buy new plants!

-Another reason why many choose to propagate their Watermelon Peperomia is to curb leggy growth.
-During winter, Watermelon Peperomia plants tend to go a little leggy and straggly as they deal with having less sunlight.
+Another reason why many choose to propagate their plant is to curb leggy growth.
+During winter, they cam to go a little leggy and straggly as they deal with having less sunlight.
 To encourage bushier growth we recommend pruning your plant.
-But instead of simply throwing away those Watermelon Peperomia leaves and stems, why not propagate them and start a whole new mother plant.
+But instead of simply throwing away those beautiful leaves and stems, why not use them and start a whole new mother plant.

 You may also want to propagate your Watermelon Peperomia if you notice that part of it is starting to look a little unhealthy or starting to die.
-If you are unable to revive your plant, then propagating the healthy parts of it is a great way to save your Watermelon Peperomia.
-Be careful that you only choose to propagate the healthy parts of your Watermelon Peperomia though, as trying to propagate leaves that are rotting or have pests won’t be much of a success.
+Be careful that you only use the healthy parts of your plant though, as trying to grow leaves that are rotting or have pests won’t be much of a success.

 What tools will I need to propagate my Watermelon Peperomia?

-Let’s start off with the easy part – knowing exactly what you’ll need when propagating your Watermelon Peperomia.
-It’s important to make sure you have all the right things before you start propagating!
+Let’s start off with the easy part as it’s important to make sure you have all the right things before you start propagating!